[wpml_language_selector_widget]

 Advanced cSCC

-cSCC begins with the development of abnormal squamous cells in the skin that create a scaly pink patch called an actinic keratosis or precancerous skin lesion.
+Cutaneous squamous cell carcinoma (cSCC) begins with the development of abnormal squamous cells in the skin that create a scaly pink patch called an actinic keratosis or precancerous skin lesion.
 The abnormal cells can then fill the entire epidermal layer of the skin, known as squamous cell carcinoma in situ.
 Further growth of the abnormal cells results in growth to the deeper layer of the dermis, and this is known as invasive cSCC (Figure).1

-Primary or early stage cSCC is contained to the layers of the skin and can usually be treated with surgery.
+Primary or early stage cSCC is contained to the upper layers of the skin and can usually be treated with surgery.
 However, some cases can become more aggressive, growing larger, spreading to other parts of the body, or being difficult to remove.
-These cases are known as locally advanced cSCC and metastatic cSCC.2
+These cases are known as locally advanced cSCC and metastatic cSCC.1

 These advanced cancers are more challenging to treat and often require a combination of treatments including surgery, chemotherapy, radiation therapy, and/or immunotherapy.
 If you suspect any skin changes or growths, consult your healthcare provider for an evaluation and appropriate treatment plan.2,3